Congratulations to Our 2017 Winners

 The future is no longer at a distance—wearables, internet of things, bots, virtual, augmented and mixed reality are already here.
 These devices are creating a new opportunity for user experience.
 This award category allow us to surface the emerging interactions and immersive experiences that our community is creating.

 Non-profit organizations fill a unique and important space in the Lower Mainland.
 Great user experiences are essential to improving the way non-profits work with their partners, communities, and stakeholders.
 This award recognizes charities and foundations, social campaigns, professional associations, and public sector enterprises.
 Entrants should demonstrate how they’ve created a user experience that helps a non-profit organization achieve its goals and/or serve its members.

-This is the grand-prize category and will be a juried selection from finalists across all categories.
+This is the grand-prize category and will be a juried selection from finalists across all categories, excluding UX by Students.
 The winner represents some of the best in user experience design the Lower Mainland has to offer.

-This award allows our community to vote on the best experience.
-We will allow users to vote on the best experience from among the finalists, across all categories.
+Using social media and the awards website, we will allow users to vote on the best experience from among the finalists, across all categories.
 Voting will open just before the awards gala.